Azeko2xo/woodem/doc/sphinx2/source/user/running.rst

 Options important for everyday use are the following ones:

 ``-j THREADS``
     Number of CPU cores to use for computation.
-Woo is parallelized using `OpenMP <http://www.openmp.org>`_, and by default runs on one core.
+Woo is parallelized using `OpenMP <http://www.openmp.org>`_, and runs on 4 cores by default (or less, if the machine has less than 4).
 Depending on hardware and the nature of simulation, reasonable value is usually around `-j4`.
-Woo must have been compiled with the ``openmp`` feature for this option to have effect.
+Woo must have been compiled with the ``openmp`` feature for this option to have any effect.
 ``-e``
 	Evaluate given expression (should yield a :obj:`Scene <woo.core.Scene>` or a :obj:`Preprocessor <woo.core.Preprocessor>`)
 ``-n``